ReikaKalseki/NauvisDay/README.md

 Protection from attacks in the very early game when they are guaranteed to be unsurvivable

-Oil wells are no longer infinite; when reaching their minimum value, they convert to an "empty" well for pollution disposal
+Oil wells are no longer infinite; when reaching their minimum value, they convert to an "empty" well for pollution disposal (optional; empty wells generate as worldgen if disabled)

 Destroying spawners unleashes a cluster of the spawner's progeny